onlinepatron/CampusBookShelf/README.md

 **About us:**
 - Display of the four members who created the page, including their favorite books and a little information about each member.

-**User Profile:**
-- Users have personalized profiles where they can view their activity, reviews, and favorites.

 ## Group Members